slaetthult/TempoRun/README.md

 ```

 #### Set, delete or get value of cookie
 Just import the utils/cookie file.
-So you can use the functions where ever you need it (plugin-files as well).
+So you can use the functions wherever you need it (plugin-files as well).
 ``` bash
 import {getCookieValueOf, setCookie, deleteCookie} from '~/utils/cookies';